sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 echo "rmqpass" > ./secrets/rabbitmq-default-password
 echo "espass" > ./secrets/elastic-initial-password
 ```
 Edit the secrets to reflect the real production setup.
+In particular, the SECRET_KEY (in
+app-config.toml as "django_secret") must match the old server.
+Otherwise all users will be logged
+out during the migration.

 Likely copy the contents of the `moss` directory from the old server.
 The file `moss/moss.pl`
 should exist.